0xVector/mmo-rpg/README.md

 The server communicates with clients by establishing WebSocket connections.

 The clients automatically joins the game after interacting with the game screen.
-The player can move around the map and chase slimes.
 Inactive clients (eg. closed browser) are kicked.
 Each new instance (eg. browser tab) established a new connection and is considered as a new client.

+### Gameplay
+For now, you can run around the map and kill the slimes spawning.
+PvP is not yet implemented.

 ### Controlls
 - use `WASD` to move around the map